meeshkan/unmock.github.io/docs/roadmap.md

 ## One year

-- Release of Unmock studio, a tool that makes it easy to create mock services by using natural language processing on recordings of API traffic and OpenAPI specifications.
+- Release of Unmock studio, a tool that makes it painless to create mock services by using natural language processing on recordings of API traffic and OpenAPI specifications.